flavionegrao/APIncrementalStore/README.md

 Well, that's it, sorry about the short README and the English as it's not my first idiom as you have probably noticed at this point.

 ###Installation
-Easy, you may clone it locally or use Pod:
+Easy, you may clone it locally or use CocoaPods:

 ```
 platform :ios, '7.0'